HeroicKatora/oxide-auth/Migration.md

 the actix message constructors.
 Since `OAuthRequest` now also implements `WebRequest` in a simple manner, many implementors will likely want to use a newtype style to further customize error types and response representations.
-Keep in mind that for a request to be useable as a message to an endpoint actor, the error types of the two have to agree.
+Keep in mind that for a request to be usable as a message to an endpoint actor, the error types of the two have to agree.
 This restriction may be lifted in later versions.